Createdd/Writing/articles/AWSStaticWebsite.md

 [<img src="https://images.unsplash.com/reserve/wBE2ADjQzK2ubCBMiy7T_DSC_0285.JPG?dpr=2&auto=format&fit=crop&w=767&h=511&q=80&cs=tinysrgb&crop=">](https://unsplash.com/photos/IT4Za_Q_dTA) https://unsplash.com/photos/IT4Za_Q_dTA

-Amazon Web Services provide a 12-month free trial with a certain usage threshold.
+Amazon Web Services provides a 12-month free trial with a certain usage threshold.
 Let's jump into it and see what we can do with it.
 The AWS Management Console provides different guides to get started.
 I started with a simple static website.